huaweicloud/terraform-provider-huaweicloud/docs/resources/cdm_cluster.md

 * `email` - (Optional, List, ForceNew) Notification email addresses.
 The max number is 5.
 Changing this parameter will create a new resource.

-* `enterprise_project_id` - (Optional, List, ForceNew) The enterprise project id.
+* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id.
 Changing this parameter will create a new resource.

 * `is_auto_off` - (Optional, Bool, ForceNew) Whether to automatically shut down.
 Changing this parameter will create a new resource.